 • No remaining battery life percentage indicator.
 Summer has a this feature; Infant Optics just has an icon indicating battery life, but a percentage remaining would be more helpful.

 • Smallish screen, no HD.
-Competitors like the Samsung BrightVIEW are rolling out five inch parent unit screens.
+Competitors in the monitor category are rolling out five inch parent unit screens as fast as they can.
 And actual 720p HD resolution.
 By contrast the Infant Optics DXR-8 is old school at 640 x 480 resolution.
-Of course, the HD cameras are more expensive (that Samsung unit is $230—35% more than the DXR-8).
+Of course, the HD cameras are more expensive (roughly 35% more than the DXR-8).
 And most of our readers found the lower rez on the 3.5″ screen to be adequate enough to do the job.
-Plus there is the trade-off in battery life—the higher the resolution and bigger the screen, the less battery time you get—the Samsung BrightVIEW is about only four hours versus six hours for the DXR-8.
+Plus there is the trade-off in battery life—the higher the resolution and bigger the screen, the less battery time you get—only four hours versus six hours for the DXR-8.

 • No online streaming.
 The Infant Optics DXR-8 only can send a signal to the parent unit—it can’t stream video online to be viewed by a smartphone.
 Read our pick for the best streaming baby monitor below.